The indian tobacco plant (Lobelia Inflata) comes from the Campanulaceae or bellflower family.

 When growing in ideal conditions, this plant will keep delighting the garden with stunning blooms up till the appearance of the first frost.

 The propagation of this Indian Tobacco is done using seeds or cuttings.

-- The seeds should be sown during the mid-spring season or the fall season in containers.
+- The seeds should be sown in containers during the mid-spring or fall season.

 - It will take around two weeks for the seeds to germinate.

-- Afterward, transplant the seeded plant in the garden.
+- Afterward, transplant the seeded plant into the garden.